Carboxypeptidase A6

 Carboxypeptidase A6 (CPA6) is a metallocarboxypeptidase enzyme that in humans is encoded by the CPA6 gene.

+Tissue distribution

 It is highly expressed in the adult mouse olfactory bulb and is broadly expressed in the embryonic brain and other tissues.

+Function

 The protein encoded by this gene belongs to the family of carboxypeptidases, which catalyze the release of C-terminal amino acid, and have functions ranging from digestion of food to selective biosynthesis of neuroendocrine peptides.
-Polymorphic variants and a reciprocal translocation t(6;8)(q26;q13) involving this gene, have been associated with Duane retraction syndrome.